-However, the continuous process of fiscal reform does present opportunities to promote energy efficiency as part and parcel of the reform process.
-For example, National Treasury has announced that it is reviewing the current vehicle allowances in personal income tax that favour larger (and therefore less efficient) engines.
+However the continuous process of fiscal reform does present opportunities to promote energy efficiency as part and parcel of the reform process.
+For example National Treasury has announced that it is reviewing the vehicle allowances in personal income tax that favour larger (and therefore less efficient) engines.
+National Treasury also provided for a R5 million subsidy to the Manufacturing Industry through the Department of Trade and Industry for Cleaner Production and energy efficiency is one of the criteria for cleaner production.